cflucas97/comp285-fall22/_announcements/announcement-week-15.md

 #### Quiz 10
 - As always, our next quiz will take place in Tuesday's lecture (11/22).
-- The quiz will be on Exhaustive Search + Backtracking and Complexity Theory (P, NP, etc.) !
+- The quiz will be on Exhaustive Search + Backtracking and Complexity Theory (P, NP)!

 #### Homework 8